matematikk-mooc/frontend/README.md

 ### Known issues

-- sometimes page loads slower, or freezes, what causes timeuot errors - then the test shall be run again
+- sometimes page loads slower or freezes, what causes timeout errors - then the test shall be run again
 - it might also happen that the test fails due to the difference caused by the fact that not all elements loaded before the image snapshot was taken - then the test shall be run again
 - if you add too many assertions to one test suite, you might encounter a timeout issue - while adding new tests keep that in mind
 - the test script is set to run tests sequentially in order to avoid timeout issues `"test:regression": "jest --runInBand"` thus if you prefer to use jest cli commands instead of the script itself, make sure you use such command: `yarn jest --runInBand`